suit-wg/suit-mti/draft-ietf-suit-mti.md

 | Key Exchange | A256KW | -5 |
 | Encryption | A256CTR | -65532 |

-The decision as to how deep the tree is, is a decision that affects authoring tools only (see {{RFC8778}}).
+A note regarding the use of HSS-LMS: The decision as to how deep the tree is, is a decision that affects authoring tools only (see {{RFC8778}}).
 Verification is not affected by the choice of the "W" parameter, but the size of the signature is affected.
 In order to support long lifetimes needed by IoT device, deep trees are RECOMMENDED.

 # Reporting Profiles